OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. _ec2_driver_conf:

-Additionally you must define AWS region to be used and the maximum capacity that you want OpenNebula to deploy on the EC2, for this edit the file ``/etc/one/ec2_driver.conf``:
+First of all we take a look over our ec2_driver_conf file, it can be located in ``/etc/one/ec2_driver.conf``:

 .. code::

-    regions:
+    proxy_uri:
-        default:
+    state_wait_timeout_seconds: 300
-            region_name: us-east-1
+    instance_types:
-            capacity:
+        c1.medium:
-                m1.small: 5
+        cpu: 2
-                m1.large: 0
+        memory: 1.7
-                m1.xlarge: 0
+        ...

-You can define an http proxy if the OpenNebula Frontend does not have access to the internet, in ``/etc/one/ec2_driver.conf``:
+You can define an http proxy if the OpenNebula Frontend does not have access to the internet:

 .. code::